about 2 years ago by muecke_me

 Grasshopper file: https://mega.nz/file/xQcggZSS#TpxyvDtypg8iwl5wblOjhaYZscNHgdeeXlS_sSDaA98

-Arie Willem de Jongh almost 2 years ago
+Arie Willem de Jongh about 2 years ago

 Hi Muecke,